VaxobjanovDev/QR-Code-Generator/README.md

-# Getting Started with Create React App
+# Simple QR Code generator any files, text and other.
+Practise with React, API, Axios and some components.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).